GothenburgBitFactory/tw.org/content/docs/man/task.1.md

 can be configured in the configuration file.
 See also the man page taskrc(5).
 There are also other read subcommands that are not reports.

+**task --help**
+Displays the same usage and command documentation as the 'task help' command.

 **task --version**
-This is the only conventional command line argument that Taskwarrior supports, and is intended for add-on scripts to verify the version number of an installed Taskwarrior without invoking the mechanisms that create default files.
+This command line argument is intended for add-on scripts to verify the version number of an installed Taskwarrior without invoking the mechanisms that create default files.

 **task &lt;filter&gt;**
 With no command specified, the default command is run, and the filter